Comforting and warming Irish lamb stew recipe with potatoes, a cozy dish for a cold evening or to celebrate St. Patrick’s Day.

 - 750 g/ 1.7 lbs potatoes

-- salt and pepper
+- fine sea salt and ground black pepper

 - Cut the lamb into small cubes.
 Pat the meat dry with kitchen paper.
-Heat 1 tablespoon oil in a heavy bottom pan.
+Heat 1 tablespoon oil in a heavy bottom pan/ Dutch oven.
 Add some of the lamb cubes to the pan, you will have to fry the meat in several batches.
 Sear the meat on all sides.
 Remove from the pan and set aside.
 Repeat with the remaining lamb cubes adding more oil in between, if necessary.
 Remove the lamb from the pan.

-Give the lamb cubes back to the pan and add only about 500 ml/ 2 cups of the broth.
+- Return the lamb cubes back to the pan and add only about 500 ml/ 2 cups of the broth.
 Add the dried thyme and the bay leaves.
 Lower the heat and simmer the stew, covered, for about 45 minutes or until the lamb cubes are almost tender.
 Stir occasionally.

-Chop the carrots, peel and cut the potatoes into larger chunks.
+- Chop the carrots, peel and cut the potatoes into larger chunks.
 Add them to the pot together with the remaining lamb or beef stock.
 Stir well.
 Cover and simmer for about 25-30 until the meat and potatoes are tender.

-If you want the stew to be thicker, you could remove the lid during the last 15 minutes of the cooking time.
+- If you want the stew to be thicker, you could remove the lid during the last 15 minutes of the cooking time.
 Adjust the taste with salt and pepper.

-Serve as suggested above.
+- Serve as suggested above.